BrunoTapiaGarcia/portfolio.Bruno/README.md

 # Portfolio - Bruno Tapia
-As a Business Analytics student with a passion for finding business solutions, I have a Bachelor's degree in Entrepreneurship and Innovation and over two years of experience working as a Strategic Planning Coordinator, during this time, I have developed effective strategies and implemented innovative methodologies such as OKRs and MVPs to increase operational efficiency by 20% and improve business outcomes in the healthcare industry.
+I'm a Business Analytics student with a passion for finding business solutions, I have a Bachelor's degree in Entrepreneurship and Innovation and over two years of experience working as a Strategic Planning Coordinator, during this time, I have developed effective strategies and implemented innovative methodologies such as OKRs and MVPs to increase operational efficiency by 20% and improve business outcomes in the healthcare industry.

 Master of Business Analytics (MBAN)
 Expected graduation year: 08/2024